Roleren/UORFome/README.md

 1. First download UORFome to your R library:

 devtools::install_github("UORFome")
-Note: If you want our sqllite data-base with uORFs (25GB) you need to send an email.
+Note: If you want our sqllite data-base with uORFs in human (25GB) you need to send an email.

 To use the database put it relative to the RCODE1 folder as following.
 Create a folder called database in same folder as RCODE1,